Cashisgr8/CNIT-372-Final-Project-Spring-2023/README.md

 Question 6:
 The CNIT372GENREHISTORY procedure requires a single input of a user ID.
 The procedure will count the number of videos a user has watched for each genre of video.

 Question 7:
+The get_returned_videos function requires userid to be inputted.
+The function will find user's watch history and find videos that the user watched more than 1 time.

 Question 8:

 Question 9:
+The get_genre_ratio procedure does not require user input other than execute.
+The procedure finds and outputs the like to view ratio and rounding it to 4 decimal points.
+The output is formatted to be in descending order.

 Question 10:
+The count_comments_by_genre procedure does not require user input other than execute.
+The procedure finds the number of comments on different types of genre.
+The output is formatted to output in descending order.

 # Youtube Data Request Instructions
 <br />-